10 Snakes That Warn Predators With Bright Colours

 Source: iNaturalist user Brian du Preez – CC BY-SA 4.0

 The spotted harlequin snake of South Africa has a paintbox of bright colours.
-Some are yellow spotted, others have a bright red spinal stripe, but they’re always colourful.
-This is a mildly venomous species, capable of swelling a finger up but not killing.
-They measure just 40-50cm, making them vulnerable to predators, but their neon colours may be a defensive tactic, taking advantage of an instinctive fear among some predators.
+Some are yellow spotted, others have a bright red spinal stripe, but they’re always dazzlingly colourful.
+This is a mildly venomous species, which is capable of swelling up a finger, but not killing.

-10 Red-headed krait
+8 Red-headed krait

 Red headed Krait, Bungarus flaviceps